Invariant measure and long time behavior of regular solutions of the Benjamin-Ono equation: Introduction

-When such a measure exists, the triple $(L^2,\phi_t,\mu)$ is called measurable dynamical system (MDS).
-If in addition $\mu$ is finite, the Poincaré recurrence theorem implies that the dynamics is recurrent, that is, $\mu$-almost every orbit goes back in any neighborhood of its origin in finite time.
-The Von Neumann and Birkhoff ergodic theorems can also be applied to give further informations on the long time behavior of the system.
+When such a measure exists, the triple $(L^2,\phi_t,\mu)$ is called a measurable dynamical system (MDS).
+If in addition $\mu$ is finite, then we have very important information on the dynamics.
+Indeed the Poincaré recurrence theorem states that the dynamics is recurrent, that is, $\mu$-almost every orbit returns in any neighborhood of its origin in finite time.
+The well-known Von Neumann and Birkhoff ergodic theorems also apply to give more information on the long time behavior of the system.
+Our aim here is to construct such a measure, this will contribute to improving the understanding of the behavior of the solutions of $(\ref{BO})$.

-Matsuno \cite{matsuno1984bilinear} derived (at least formally) infinitely many conservation laws for the BO equation $(\ref{BO}),$ they have the form
+Matsuno \cite{matsuno1984bilinear} derived (at least formally) infinitely many conservation laws for the BO equation $(\ref{BO}).$ They have the form

-where $\|.\|_n$ stand for the homogenous Sobolev norm of order $n$ and $R_n$ is a lower order term.
+where $\|.\|_n$ stands for the homogeneous Sobolev norm of order $n$ and $R_n$ is a lower order term.